Nork, Surrey: Monuments and buildings of note

 In a front garden along The Drive lies Tumble Beacon, a scheduled ancient monument.
 Originally it was a prehistoric bowl barrow, a funeral monument situated, as is typical, on one of the highest prominences in the region.
 At latest in Tudor times, it was built up to serve as a beacon where a fire would be lit to warn of the approach of hostile forces.
 In World War II an air-raid shelter was dug inside.

 A group of Saxon burial mounds, or hlaews, lies in the north part of Nork ward on the part of Banstead Downs west of the main A217 road.
 When one was excavated in 1972, archaeologists found late 7th, or possibly early 8th, century artefacts, including a spear, knife, shield boss, hanging bowl and textile.
 The primary burial was of a well built and unusually tall (1.9 m; 6 ft) warrior, a regular horse rider, probably in his late 20s.
 Another five skeletons appeared to be centuries-later victims of the medieval gallows that gave rise to the local place name Gally Hills.

 In 1912 the Colman family rebuilt the mansion called Great Burgh, over the Reigate Road from Nork House.
 This neo-Georgian house is now a Grade II listed building.
-It was used as a research establishment by the Distillers Company, then by British Petroleum and Beecham Pharmaceuticals, and later as offices and accommodation by Toyota, who have their UK headquarters here.
+It was used as a research establishment by the Distillers Company (during which time a number of important chemical processes were developed there), then by British Petroleum and Beecham Pharmaceuticals, and later as offices and accommodation by Toyota, who have their UK headquarters here.
 Since 2016, the original building has been occupied by the Science Group and their subsidiary Leatherhead Food Research.
 The house's architect Ernest Newton also designed the formal gardens and parterres.

 Amongst "locally listed buildings" are two estate cottages (Driftways and Crossways) near the Driftbridge, both built about 1890, and West Lodge, a flint-built gatehouse for Nork House on the Reigate Road.
 A pair of 19th-century stone gate piers standing incongruously at the south end of Ruden Way are also from an entrance to the Nork Park estate.
 The former Drift Bridge Hotel (see next section) is locally listed partly because the teak used in its 1931 construction came from HMS Ganges, the Royal Navy's last sail-powered flagship.